Tree Planting Guide

 First Electric works hard maintaining its right-of-way near overhead lines to provide safe and reliable electrical service.
 Ideally, no trees would be planted within our right-of-way with overhead lines or within 10 feet of our underground transformers.

 As a part of a regularly scheduled maintenance program, First Electric clears vegetation from its right-of-way.
-As a follow-up to this maintenance, the cooperative also returns to apply herbicides to portions of its overhead right-of-way that support tall-growing trees and shrubs.
+As a follow-up to this maintenance, the cooperative will apply herbicides to portions of its overhead right-of-way that support tall-growing trees and shrubs.
 This herbicide application is performed by licensed and trained applicators with backpack sprayers.
 Additionally, our vegetation management personnel closely monitor this work.

 The herbicide application process does not affect those members who have underground electric lines on their property.
 Also, no herbicides are applied to lawns, gardens, pastures, croplands or other maintained areas.